-Problems and risks associated with long-term use of antipsychotics indicate that Zyprexa tapering may offer better, healthier outcomes.
+Problems and risks associated with long-term use of antipsychotics indicate that Zyprexa tapering may offer healthier outcomes.
 After considering the risks to benefits ratio, Zyprexa tapering may ultimately offer the best choice.
 But one must ensure it is done right, so as not to introduce rapid changes that the body cannot handle, especially with the person in a possibly already weakened state.
 Seek the best oversight, instruction, and attentive care that is available for ensuring your successful outcome.

 Natural Mental Health Treatment

 The psychiatric industry relies almost 100% on drugs for therapy.
 At the same time, medical consensus acknowledges drugs cannot heal — they only suppress symptoms.
 While Alternative to Meds Center acknowledges that drugs are certainly necessary in some cases, we also stress the proven efficacy of non-drug-based therapies to achieve bettered mental health.

 A balance can be attained and that is the framework in which we aim to help our clients achieve natural mental health.
 According to Harvard Medical School studies, non-pharmacological treatment can be just as effective as drug treatment.3